Welcome to Alder Advice

 Who are Alder Advice?

-Alder Advice is a group of independent professionals.
-We all share a common value base and work in health, social care and housing.
-We work across Britain as specialist advisers in these disciplines and our mission is to help disabled people live the lives that they choose and to reduce the inequalities they, all too frequently, experience .
+Alder Advice is a group of independent professionals commited to using strengths based approaches to enable improvements in the social care, health and housing sectors.
+We all share a common value base and join together to work across Britain as specialist advisers.
+Our mission is to help disabled people live the lives that they choose and to reduce the inequalities they, all too frequently, experience .

-We are proud to have originally developed and now support our clients to deploy the "Progression" approach.
+We are proud to promote the use of "Appreciative Inquiry" and to have developed the "Progression" approach.
 It is a strengths-based approach to supporting people with disabilities to live the lives they choose and to help them overcome the inequality they frequently experience.
 The "Progression" approach is best known in relation to support for learning disabled adults, but we use related approaches and the same value base to underpin our work related to supporting older people and adults living with physical/sensory disabilities and living with or recovering from mental illness.
 For a brief introduction to the "Progression" approach - read more